3 min read

 Provide autonomy

 Your employees spend a large part of their life at work, and understanding what makes them happy and motivated is critical.
 For many, autonomy, which is the freedom to work in a way that suits them, is a significant factor in job happiness.
 For example, a study from the University of Birmingham found that when employees had higher levels of autonomy in their work, they reported positive effects on their enjoyment of work, overall well-being, and higher levels of job satisfaction.
+Creating an environment that supports both autonomy and self-leadership, organizations can help employees feel empowered and self-motivated.

 Give stretch assignments